Focal dermal hypoplasia

 Focal dermal hypoplasia is a form of ectodermal dysplasia.
 It is a multisystem disorder characterized primarily by skin manifestations to the atrophic and hypoplastic areas of skin which are present at birth.
 These defects manifest as yellow-pink bumps on the skin and pigmentation changes.
 The disorder is also associated with shortness of stature and some evidence suggests that it can cause epilepsy.

+Signs and symptoms

 Genetics

 Focal dermal hypoplasia has been associated with PORCN gene mutations on the X chromosome.
 90% of the individuals who are affected with the syndrome are female: the commonly accepted, though unconfirmed, explanation for this is that the non-mosaic hemizygous males are not viable.

 The differential diagnosis of focal dermal hypoplasia (Goltz) syndrome includes autosomal recessive Setleis syndrome due to TWIST2 gene mutations.
 It associated with morning glory anomaly, polymicrogyria, incontinentia pigmenti, oculocerebrocutaneous syndrome, Rothmund-Thomson syndrome and microphthalmia with linear skin defects (also known as MLS) syndrome because they are all caused by deletions or point mutations in the HCCS gene.

 Diagnosis

-Goltz Syndrome is a very rare diagnosis.
-To date, there are fewer than 25 cases of Goltz Syndrome in the United States.
+Goltz syndrome is a very rare diagnosis.
+To date, there are fewer than 25 cases of Goltz syndrome in the United States.